Clear Communications, not Content Marketing, is Key to Achieving Adult Enrollment Goals

 You know it as well as we know it – in the pre-application/enrollment phase, prospective adult students have certain questions they need to answer before they decide to apply and enroll in your programs.

 Some are interested in how your program and services will help them re-enter the workforce.
 Others want to know how your program and services will help them get that promotion, or shift careers.
-Others are wondering how they can improve their own time management and organizational skills so they can balance work, home and school.
-And of course, for others, cost is the primary driver.
+Others are wondering how they can improve their own time management and organizational skills so they can balance work, home, and school.
+And of course, for others, the cost is the primary driver.

-To make matters even more fun, some will turn to family, friends, neighbors and colleagues for advice on where to attend, while others will go to their employer’s HR department and ask if the company has any partnerships with local colleges.
+To make matters even more fun, some will turn to family, friends, neighbors, and colleagues for advice on where to attend, while others will go to their employer’s HR department and ask if the company has any partnerships with local colleges.
 Others will head online and search using branded and unbranded terms.